W427697/Discord-/CONTRIBUTING/RELEASING.md

 > **Note**
 > Workflow: [`prepare-patch-release.yml`](../.github/workflows/prepare-patch-release.yml)

-Patch releases are prepared by [cherry picking](https://www.atlassian.com/git/tutorials/cherry-pick) any merged, unreleased pull requests to `next` that have the "**patch**" label applied.
-The merge commit of said pull requests are cherry picked.
+Patch releases are prepared by [cherry-picking](https://www.atlassian.com/git/tutorials/cherry-pick) any merged, unreleased pull requests to `next` that have the "**patch**" label applied.
+The merge commit of said pull requests are cherry-picked.

-Sometimes it's desired to pick pull requests back to `main` even if they are [not considered "releasable"](#which-changes-are-considered-releasable-and-what-does-it-mean), so opposite of the prerelease preparation, patch releases will _not cancel_ if the content os not releasable.
+Sometimes it's desired to pick pull requests back to `main` even if they are [not considered "releasable"](#which-changes-are-considered-releasable-and-what-does-it-mean), so opposite of the prerelease preparation, patch releases will _not cancel_ if the content is not releasable.
-On the surface it might not make sense to create a new patch release if the changes are only for documentation and/or internal build systems.
+On the surface, it might not make sense to create a new patch release if the changes are only for documentation and/or internal build systems.
 But getting the changes back to `main` is the only way to get the documentation deployed to the production docs site.
-You also might want to cherry pick changes to internal CI to fix issues or similar.
-Both of these cases are valid scenarios where you want to cherry pick the changes in without being blocked on "releasable" content to be ready.
+You also might want to cherry-pick changes to internal CI to fix issues or similar.
+Both of these cases are valid scenarios where you want to cherry-pick the changes without being blocked on "releasable" content to be ready.
 In these cases where all cherry picks are non-releasable, the preparation workflow creates a "merging" pull request instead of a "releasing" pull request.
-In this state it doesn't bump versions and it doesn't update changelogs, it just cherry picks the changes and allows you to merge them into `main-release` -> `main`.
+In this state, it doesn't bump versions and it doesn't update changelogs, it just cherry-picks the changes and allows you to merge them into `latest-release` -> `main`.

-The preparation workflow sequentially cherry picks each patch pull request to it's branch.
-Sometimes this cherry picking fails because of conflicts or for other reasons, in which case it ignores it and moves on to the next.
-All the failing cherry picks are finally listed in the release pull request's description, for the Releaser to manually cherry pick during the release process.
+The preparation workflow sequentially cherry-picks each patch pull request to its branch.
+Sometimes this cherry-picking fails because of conflicts or for other reasons, in which case it ignores it and moves on to the next.
+All the failing cherry-picks are finally listed in the release pull request's description, for the Releaser to manually cherry-pick during the release process.
 This problem occurs more often the more `main` and `next` diverges, ie. the longer it has been since a stable major/minor release.

-Similar to the prerelease flow, the preparation workflow for patches will create a new branch from `main` called `version-from-<CURRENT-STABLE-VERSION>`, and open a pull request that targets `main-release`.
-When that is merged by the Releaser, the [publish workflow](#publishing) will eventually merge `main-release` into `main`.
+Similar to the prerelease flow, the preparation workflow for patches will create a new branch from `main` called `version-from-<CURRENT-STABLE-VERSION>`, and open a pull request that targets `latest-release`.
+When that is merged by the Releaser, the [publish workflow](#publishing) will eventually merge `latest-release` into `main`.

-Here's an example of a workflow where a feature and two bugfixes have been merged to `next`.
-Only the bugfixes have the "**patch**" label, so only those two goes into the new `7.0.19` release.
+Here's an example of a workflow where a feature and two bug fixes have been merged to `next`.
+Only the bug fixes have the "**patch**" label, so only those two go into the new `7.0.19` release.
 Note that while the diagram shows the commits _on_ the bugfix branches being cherry-picked, it's actually their merge commits to `next` that gets picked - this is a limitation of mermaid graphs.

 ```mermaid
 gitGraph